 - Abdominoplasty, like all surgical procedures, leaves a scar.
-Dr. Higgins hides incisions along the bikini line.
+The incisions are typically hidden within the bikini line.

 Successful cosmetic surgery begins at your consultation.
-Based on a physical assessment and discussions about your cosmetic goals, Dr. Higgins or Dr. Edwards will suggest the best option for you and prepare a preoperative plan that guides the surgery.
+Based on a physical assessment and discussions about your cosmetic goals, Dr. Higgins, Dr. Silver, or Dr. Edwards will suggest the best option for you and prepare a preoperative plan that guides the surgery.

 There are different approaches to abdominoplasty, which are generally categorized as full tummy tucks or mini-tummy tucks:

 Your surgeon makes an incision across the lower abdomen, as well as another incision around the belly button.
 Skin from above the navel down to the pubic area that has been stretched by pregnancies or weight gain is removed, and the belly button is repositioned.
 Liposuction is often used to contour the area to achieve the best results.